Siiir/modular_power/README.md

-This pre-release has neither docs nor tests.
+This release weak docs and full tests.
+No docs-test.